simonsobs/ocs/docs/live_monitor/installation.rst

 .. warning::

-    While it is possible to run docker commands from a user in the ``docker`` group, users in this group are considered equiavlent to the ``root`` user.
+    While it is possible to run docker commands from a user in the ``docker`` group, users in this group are considered equivalent to the ``root`` user.

 When complete, the docker daemon should be running, you can check this by running ``sudo systemctl status docker`` and looking for output similar to the